singlebeam/minibolt-sb/bonus-guides/lightning/lndg.md

 sudo systemctl enable uwsgi
 ```

-### Reverse proxy
+## Reverse proxy

-In the [security] section(../index-1/security.md#prepare-nginx-reverse-proxy), we set up Nginx as a reverse proxy.
+In the [security](../index-1/security.md#prepare-nginx-reverse-proxy) section, we set up Nginx as a reverse proxy.
 Now we can add the LNDg configuration.

 * With user `admin`, create the reverse proxy configuration